FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/aws_iot/aws_iot_cloud_connection.md

 1. Select the device to update (the Thing you created in earlier steps)
 1. Select `MQTT` transport only
 1. Select **Use my custom signed file**
+1. Paste the signature string that is echoed during the build of the example (it is also available in `build/update-signature.txt`).
+1. Select `SHA-256` and `RSA` algorithms.
+1. For **Path name of code signing certificate on device** put in `0` (the path is not used)
 1. Select upload new file and select the signed update binary (`build/${APPLICATION_NAME}-update_signed.bin`)
 1. Select the S3 bucket you created in step 1. to upload the binary to
-1. Paste the signature string that is echoed during the build of the example (it is also available in `build/update-signature.txt`).
-1. Select `SHA-256` and `ECDSA` algorithms.
-1. For **Path name of code signing certificate on device** put in `0` (the path is not used)
 1. For **Path name of file on device** put in `non_secure image`
 1. As the role, select the OTA role you created in step 2.
 1. Click next
 1. **Job type**, select
-   *Your job will complete after deploying to the selected devices/groups (snapshot).*
+   *Your job will complete after deploying to the devices and groups that you chose (snapshot)*
-1. Click next, now your update job is ready and running
+1. Click **Create job**, now your update job is ready and running
    * If your application is connected to AWS, the update will begin immediately.
 If not, next time your application connects to AWS it will perform the update.